htacg/tidy-html5/localize/README.md

 localize strings that are actually _different_ from the base language!

+### Positional Parameters

+Please note that HTML Tidy does not current support positional parameters.
+Due to the nature of most of Tidy's output, it's not expected that they will be required.
+In any case, please translate strings so that substitution values are in the same order as the original string.

 ## Testing

 We hope to develop a comprehensive test suite in the future, but in the meantime